 - 1. APhA supports pharmacists leading medication management activities during care transitions to ensure safe and effective medication use. - 2.
 APhA supports the integral role of pharmacists during care transitions for improving quality of patient-centered care and reducing overall costs to the health care system. - 3.
 APhA strongly encourages collaboration and shared accountability among patients, family members, caregivers, pharmacists, and other health care providers during care transitions. - 4.
-APhA supports the development and utilization of standardized processes that facilitate real-time, bidirectional communication of protected health information during care transitions. - 5.
-APhA supports that documentation of health outcomes is an essential component of any care transition program to demonstrate value and ensure continuous quality improvement.

-- 6. APhA supports financially viable payment models that recognize the value of pharmacists' services, including, but not limited to, those provided during care transitions. - 7.
-APhA strongly urges the development and implementation of multidisciplinary, interprofessional, and team-based training for health care professionals and students to improve the quality and consistency of care transition services. - 8.
+APhA supports the development and utilization of standardized processes that facilitate real-time, bidirectional communication of protected health information during care transitions. - APhA supports that documentation of health outcomes is an essential component of any care transition program to demonstrate value and ensure continuous quality improvement. - 6.
+APhA supports financially viable payment models that recognize the value of pharmacists' services, including, but not limited to, those provided during care transitions. - APhA strongly urges the development and implementation of multidisciplinary, interprofessional, and team-based training for health care professionals and students to improve the quality and consistency of care transition services. - 8.
 APhA urges the collaboration and partnership of community pharmacies with health care systems, institutions, and other entities involved in care transitions.

 (JAPhA.
-54(4):357; July/August 2014) (Reviewed 2019)
+54(4):357; July/August 2014) (Reviewed 2019) (Reviewed 2023)

-34. The Committee recommends RETAINING the following policy statement as written.
 2004, 1984 Center for Human Organ Acquisition